Oscillometric Blood Pressure Monitor

 Goal

-Build an interactive demo app for pitch attendees to experience the advanced blood pressure technology.
+Build an interactive demo app for pitch attendees for end-to end experience

-However, this experience still need to feel coherent with the onboarding flow—supporting both engineering simplicity and established interaction patterns.
+However, this experience still needs to feel coherent with the onboarding flow, supporting both engineering simplicity and established interaction patterns.

 • Making the Experience Concise yet Informative

-The everyday flow shorten finger placement guidance from onboarding and utilizes countdown screens to prompt proper pressure application.
+The everyday flow shortens finger placement guidance from onboarding and utilizes countdown screens to prompt proper pressure application.

 • Refining the Pre-Measurement Experience as Calibration